thosakwe/quoids/README.md

 * Mass - A scalar
 * Volume - A vector, existing in two dimensions
 * Hardness - A scalar
-* Roughness - A scalar

 # Living Things
 Living things have additional properties:
 * Health - This is a scalar.
 As time progresses, this will always fall.
-Once it reaches 0, the thing dies and is removed from existence entirely.
+Once it reaches 0, the thing dies.
 Different organisms have different ways of replenishing their health.

 Living things can also reproduce with other living things, under criteria specific to a species.
 Organisms of any health can reproduce, so dying things can still send their "genes" on to the next generation.
 Different species reproduce in different ways.
 For example, plants simply spread a number of seeds in available spaces.
-Of course, this means that plants spawned against walls can potentially die.
+Of course, this means that plants spawned against walls can potentially die out.

+# Plants
+In addition to producing seeds, plants can evolve *emissions* of arbitrary elements or compounds.
+These can potentially be poisonous to mammals.

+# Mammals
+There are a few kinds of mammals in Quoids (will be defined later!).
+Some eat plants, some eat only other mammals, and some can eat both.

+Mammals are capable of comprehending *relationships* with other things.
+Different species can understand certain kinds of relationships.
+For example, animals that are commonly prey for the most part only understand that they can eat plants, and that they should flee predators.

+Mammals have *speed*, and *strength*.
+More strength means that the mammal can break things of greater hardness.
+When it comes to killing things within range (always 1 space for hand-to-hand/paw combat), strength can be inflicted as direct damage to another mammal's health, potentially killing it.

+Mammals have *vision*, which determines the amount of spaces they can see relative to their own position at the start of any turn.
+The more vision, the more decisions an individual will make.
+Better vision can evolve within mammals.

+Mammals can be poisoned by certain elements or compounds.
+If a poison hits, then it will subtract a significant amount of health from the mammal.

+# Death
+When a living thing dies, it becomes a *dead* version of whatever it was.
+The carcass's mass will deteriorate at a fixed rate, which is randomly determined at start-up.
+The nutritional value of the carcass depends on how much mass is left.

 # Quoids
 Think *caveman*.